 The beginning of the state’s first medical school was the purchase of the Sperindio Restaurant and Hotel building for $5,000 at 113 West Second Street in Little Rock.
-The narrow, three-story building that served as home for the College of Medicine for eleven years included a lecture room and small classrooms on the first floor, while the second floor housed the dean and registrar offices, operating room, amphitheaters, and anesthetizing and recovery rooms.
+The narrow three-story building that served as home for the College of Medicine for eleven years included a lecture room and small classrooms on the first floor, while the second floor housed the dean and registrar offices, operating room, amphitheaters, and anesthetizing and recovery rooms.
 A small alley separated the school from Fones Brothers Hardware which came to be Dr. Edwin Bentley’s free dispensary for nearly five years.
 The building served the needs of the medical school for 11 years until it was sold in 1890.

-The Medical Department began to take shape in 1911, when it merged with the University of Arkansas in Fayetteville.
+The Medical Department began to take shape in 1911 when it merged with the University of Arkansas in Fayetteville.
 Upon completion of the State Capitol building, space in the Old State Capitol building was assigned to the medical school by the legislature.
-This facility became the preclinical quarters for first and second year students and the building on Sherman Street was used as the clinical science building for third and fourth year students.
+This facility became the preclinical quarters for first and second-year students and the building on Sherman Street was used as the clinical science building for third and fourth-year students.
 The clinical experiences, however, fell short due in part to the fact that there were no inpatient services.
 A portion of the Isaac Folsom, M.D., bequest and additional funds provided a new building on Second Street that housed 50 beds for private inpatient service.
 The first floor provided the free clinic, exam rooms and offices.
 The second and third floors provided general and obstetrical wards and a few private rooms.
 The fourth floor housed operating rooms and an x-ray facility.
 This situation remained until 1935 when a third major relocation occurred.

-In 1931, the state legislature would appropriate $275,000 to build a new school, but the bonds were never sold.
+In 1931, the state legislature appropriated $275,000 to build a new school, but the bonds were never sold.
 Two years later, President Franklin Roosevelt’s Public Works Administration, (with encouragement from U.S. Senator Joe T. Robinson) provided $500,000 to build a new school that was completed for classes beginning in 1935.

 The new medical school building faced McAlmont Street and was built to accommodate 300 students.
 Five years later, it was connected to the City Hospital.
 The first floor continued to honor the bequest of Isaac Folsom and the free clinic.
-When the building was later vacated and remolded, the bronze plaque recognizing the Isaac Folsom Clinic was removed and later sold as scrap.
-It would be another 25 yeas before there would again be an Isaac Folsom Clinic.
+When the building was later vacated and remodeled, the bronze plaque recognizing the Isaac Folsom Clinic was removed and later sold as scrap.
+It would be another 25 years before there would again be an Isaac Folsom Clinic.

 In the late 1930s, the two-story connection with City Hospital would help alleviate some of the growing pains that the school was experiencing, like a larger waiting room, a new admitting office and two new emergency rooms.
 The medical school building now consisted of offices, a records office, the cafeteria, a board room, a student-run bookstore, a teaching laboratory, and departments.
 Space and dissecting tables were provided for 136 first-year students in gross anatomy.
 Enrollment increased from 298 in 1936 to a high of 325 students during this remarkable growth period.
 However, accreditation difficulties lingered.
 The 1939 General Assembly approved the largest annual appropriation ever for the school, $125,000, and added $175,000 for the lease of the City Hospital and the care of its charity cases.
 The City Hospital was renovated and now had a 200-bed capacity.